-Strawberries and cream.
-BBC Wimbledon.
-One of these is not functioning too well.29 June 2021
+Two essentials of Wimbedon tennis: Strawberries, and the BBC.
+One of these stalwarts was not functioning too well.29 June 2021

-Wimbledon is without the bulk of its usual spectator fans this year.
+Wimbledon has started without the bulk of its usual spectator fans this year.
 Attribute that to the Covid pandemic.
-It’ll be getting better when we get closer to the finals — when a much bigger crowd will be allowed in.

 Interferences, for example, included, telling the commentators their voices were coming in too loud or too soft.

-This was then followed by no broadcast of any post-match interview with five-times singles champion Serena Williams, who we assume must have given one in the press room — it’s compulsory (as we know from the demise of world number one Osaka a few weeks ago at the start of the French Open, the previous Grand Slam event).
+This was then followed by not broadcasting any post-match interview with five-times singles champion Serena Williams, who we assume must have given one in the press room — it’s compulsory (as we know from the demise of women’s world number one Osaka a few weeks before, at the start of the French Open, the previous Grand Slam event).

 Then the commentators, showing just an empty stadium, informed us excitedly that we would now be seeing another exciting match.
 Nothing happened.
 And despite announcing another match, that nothingness continued.